 The following systematic reviews, meta-analyses, and other large-scale studies offered evidence on the efficacy of chromosomal microarray analysis.
-The most frequent fetal anomalies studied were congenital heart diseases, multiple malformations, and central nervous system malformations detected on fetal imaging.
+The most frequent fetal anomalies studied were congenital heart diseases, multiple malformations, and central nervous system malformations detected on fetal imaging and in fetal loss tissue.
 Studies reported the incidence of normal and abnormal genetic results.
 There is insufficient evidence quantifying the incremental impact of chromosomal microarray analysis on clinical outcomes or cost benefit.
 At this time, the benefit of a genetic diagnosis allows for more accurate genetic counseling and informed reproductive decision making.